Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Problem Formulation

-\begin{assumption} We assume that the maximum budget allocated by the learner in each stage is at most $m = cB/T$, where $c$ is some constant.
-That is, the learner is not willing to allocate $c$ times more than the per-round average budget at any stage. \end{assumption}
+\begin{assumption} We assume that the maximum budget { consumed} by the learner in each stage is at most $m = cB/T$, where { $c \in \mbr_+$} is some constant.
+That is, the learner is not willing to allocate $c$ times more than the per-round average budget to any stage. { Without loss of generality, we may assume $m \in \mbz_+$.} \end{assumption}

-We note that Assumption \ref{assump:c} is also realistic from a practical point of view as the learner is not willing to allocate too much budget in one stage to sacrifice the long-term reward.
-In fact, the dynamic CBG with a budget constraint can be formulated as a discrete-time optimal control problem.
-Let $x(t) \in \mathbb{Z}_+$ be a state variable denoting the amount of available budget of the learner in stage $t$, and $\bm{u}(t) = \left(u_1(t), \cdots, u_n(t)\right) \in \mathbb{Z}^n_+$ and $\bm{v}(t) = \left(v_1(t), \cdots, v_n(t)\right) \in \mathbb{Z}^n_+$ be the allocation strategies of the learner and the adversary in stage $t$, respectively.
-Now, given the adversary's allocation policy $\{\bm{v}(t)\}_{t=1}^{T}$, the optimal dynamic policy for the learner can be obtained by solving the following optimal control problem

-where $\bm{1}$ is an $n$-dimensional vector of all ones and $\mathds{1}_{\{\cdot\}}$ is the indicator function.
-Unfortunately, solving this problem in a closed-form would be difficult, particularly if the adversary's policy $\{\bm{v}(t)\}_{t=1}^{T}$ is stochastic or unknown to the learner.
-For that reason, we will use a different approach based on the BwK framework and derive an approximate optimal solution with a provable performance guarantee.

-More precisely, let us denote the learner's action set at round \(t\in[T]\) by \(\mathcal{S}(t) = \{\bm{u}\in \mathbb{Z}_+^n: \sum_{i=1}^n u_i \leq \min \{m, x(t)\}\}\).
-At round $t$, the learner selects an action \(\bm{u}_t \in \mathcal{S}(t)\) (pulls an arm) and receives bandit feedback by observing the reward $r_t(\bm{u}_t)$.
-Here, the reward $r_t(\bm{u}_t)$ also depends on the adversary's strategy, where we assume that at each round, the adversary chooses its allocation strategy from some fixed but unknown distribution.
-As a result, the learner is facing a stochastic multi-arm bandit problem.
-Let us denote the learners' optimal cumulative reward by following the best dynamic policy had he knew the adversary's strategy distribution by \(\text{OPT}_{\text{DP}}\).
-Then, the learner's realized regret by following a learning algorithm is defined by

-where $\sum_{t\in[T]} r_t(\bm{u}_t)$ denotes the learner's cumulative reward that is achieved by following that learning algorithm.
-We note that $R(T)$ in \eqref{eq:regret-def} is the realized regret which is a random variable.
-Our main objective is to devise a polynomial-time learning algorithm whose regret $R(T)$ is sublinear with respect to $T$ with high probability and scales polynomially in terms of the problem parameters.